R. Ryan Younger

-Mr. Younger is listed in The Best Lawyers in America® in the area of Commercial Litigation and Product Liability Litigation – Defendants and recognized as a Mid-South Rising Star in the area of Civil Litigation Defense by Super Lawyers.
+Mr. Younger is listed in The Best Lawyers in America® in the areas of Commercial Litigation, Personal Injury Litigation – Defendants, and Product Liability Litigation – Defendants and recognized as a Mid-South Rising Star in the area of Civil Litigation Defense by Super Lawyers.
 He also is recognized as a Future Star and named to the 40 & Under Hot List by Benchmark Litigation.
 Mr. Younger is a Fellow of the Trial College of the American Board of Trial Advocates.

 Mr. Younger’s recent work includes:

 - Successfully defending class actions in state and federal court;